TheExGenesis/TheExGeneisis/_posts/2020-04-05-offering-5-pulse.md

             trashy art rap,
             a baroque painter born in 1978."
 ---
 Hear ye, hear ye!
 Your humble host returns with a fresh batch of   c o n t e n t.
 This was week 3 of isolation for yours truly.
 Can't say that things are terribly different, still trying to figure out how I can organize locally and be of use to the community.
 Spending maybe a bit too much time at the computer, but that's the usual suspect.
+Keeping work and research up with a _pulse_.

 Offering number 5 is on the dense side - so much so that I've been considering switching to 3 items per offering, for your convenience - but I hope it is appetizing nonetheless.
 This week we have insights on how to learn from history and fight civilizational collapse, an introduction to the Hermetic tradition, a flexible theory of individuality, trashy art rap, and a baroque painter born in 1978.  (check out past weekly offerings at [the altar](the-altar))